-✓ There are no food or drink restrictions.
-Continue to take your normal medications unless your doctor directs you otherwise.
+- Do not eat anything for 2 hours prior to your exam.
+Continue to take your normal medications unless your doctor directs you otherwise. - ✓ Water is ok to drink.

 REGISTER NOW

 to Receive FREE Health Tips, Research Findings, Ways to Support Our Mission, News & More in Your E-Mail Box facebook facebook.com/NJHealth